mcvlad/create3_examples/create3_republisher/README.md

 This procedure will use advanced communication configuration, and if stuff wasn't working before, it will be hard to debug it later.
 These instructions assume that you didn't need any custom DDS configuration to get communication working.
-If that's not the case, your custom configuration will likely need to be integrated with the provided XML config files, which is not covered by this tutorial.
+If that's not the case, your custom configuration will likely need to be integrated with the provided DDS configuration files, which is not covered by this tutorial.

 ## Connecting the Create 3 Robot and an SBC via the republisher